 Purpose: To provide a mechanism to confirm satisfactory learning experiences for students related to the clinical site placement and/or the preceptor assignment.
 This evaluation is also part of the BRN and CCNE accreditation requirements for Schools of Nursing.
-See Policy # 2
+Policy #003

-4.3 BSN Exit Survey (Generic BSN & RN to BSN)
+4.3 BSN Exit Survey (Pre-licensure BSN & RN to BSN)

 All nursing students graduating with a BSN are required to complete the School of Nursing BSN EXIT Survey as part of their professional responsibility to participate in the evaluation of their CSULB BSN program.
 The student is given an electronic access link to the survey.
 It takes about 20 to 30 minutes to complete.
-This program evaluation activity is part of the course evaluation criteria for all generic BSN student completing nursing research (NRSG 450.)
-The ADN to BSN students must complete this survey either in their last semester of nursing coursework (NRSG 452, 453, and 454) or in (NRSG 450) if that is taken in their last semester of nursing course work.
+This program evaluation activity is part of the course evaluation criteria for all pre-licensure BSN student completing nursing research (NRSG 450.)
+The RN to BSN students must complete this survey either in their last semester of nursing coursework (NRSG 454) or in (NRSG 450) if that is taken in their last semester of nursing course work.

 Completion of the BSN EXIT survey is considered a professional role responsibility and is a School of Nursing exit requirement of all graduating BSN students.
-Failure to complete the survey will result in a no credit for this assignment because it is a course requirement to pass NRSG 450 for generic students or to pass NRSG 450, NRSG 452, NRSG 453, or NRSG 454 depending on when the last semester of ADN to BSN coursework is taken.
+Failure to complete the survey will result in a no credit for this assignment because it is a course requirement to pass NRSG 450 for generic students or to pass NRSG 450 or NRSG 454 depending on when the last semester of ADN to BSN coursework is taken.